NeilRaiden/keyboard-layouts/Linux/README.md

 Please note, that except for the **Shavian (QWERTY)** all other **Linux keyboard layouts** in this project are using the following remapping scheme to improve ergonomics of typing extended (Group2) symbols:

-1. **⟮LAlt⟯ = ⟮RAlt⟯** — the **⟮LAlt⟯** key produces the same effect as the **⟮RAlt⟯** key — this improves ergonomy and speed of typing symbols from the AltGR and AltGr+Shift (Group2) levels.
+1. **⟮LAlt⟯ = ⟮RAlt⟯** — the **⟮LAlt⟯** key produces the same effect as the **⟮RAlt⟯** key — this improves ergonomics and speed of typing symbols from the AltGR and AltGr+Shift (Group2) levels.
 2. **⟮Esc⟯ → LAlt** — the **LAlt** function is mapped to the **⟮Escape⟯** key
 3. **⟮CapsLock⟯ → Escape** — the **Escape** function is mapped to the **⟮CapsLock⟯** key
 4. **⟮LShift⟯+⟮RShift⟯ → CapsLock** — since many people (Oracle database designers, Bash script developers, etc) may still need the **CapsLock** functionality, it is still available by pressing both **⟮Shift⟯** keys at the same time.
 To exit capitalization press any of the **⟮Shift⟯** keys or the **⟮CapsLock⟯** key (now being an **ESC** key).
 Note that on many keyboards pressing both **⟮Shift⟯** keys still turns the CapsLock LED on.

-If you don't like this remappin scheme, please edit the symbols file and delete the following section:
+If you don't like this remapping scheme, please edit the symbols file and delete the following section:
 ```
     replace key <CAPS> {
         type = "ALPHABETIC", symbols = [ Escape, Escape ],